What are the best beaches in Crete, Greece, many ask us!

 Aspri Limni is a relatively unknown beach in Crete; it remains an unexploited paradise by the tourists.
 The beach has fine white sands and rocks and surrounded by sharp rocks.

 It is approximately 70km southwest of Chania city and just 500m west of Chrysoskalitissa monastery.

 It’s easy to access the beach because you can follow some signs to Phoenix Theophrasti habitat.
-You can also ask the locals for direction to the beach.
+You can also ask the locals for directions to the beach.

 Elafonissi Beach Crete, Chania

 Elafonissi is nearer to Aspri Limni.
 Many people visit the place; in fact, people like better this lagoon at the expense of Aspri Limni, which is just a few meters away.

 There are many dunes with junipers and sea daffodils.
 Elafonissi is the habitat of most endangered loggerhead sea turtle and many other rare animals and plants.